-As new driving services such as Uber and Lyft continue to grow, you may need to know what to do if you are ever in an accident with or in a Uber or Lyft vehicle or with Uber or Lyft driver.
+These issues are posing challenges for Texas rideshare car accident lawyers.
+As new ridesharing services such as Uber and Lyft continue to grow, you will need to know what to do if you are ever in a San Antonio rideshare accident.

 As soon as possible, call Carabin & Shaw, our law firm can help you.
 Our team of experienced and skilled lawyers will help you navigate the complicated and ever-changing legal issues that arise when an Uber rideshare accident takes place.